When Mr. H. H. Sugg left the house a licence was granted to Mr. John Goddard, son of John Goddard, Burr Lane.

 These included Samuel Aldred, cordwainer of White’s Yard in Bath Street, lacemaker Joseph of South Street, and Aaron, keeper of the Queen’s Head in Bath Street.

 The London Gazette states that Elijah was trading as a builder at Elizabeth Cottage in Coldharbour Road, North Brixton, Surrey at the end of 1844, when he was declared bankrupt.
 A few months later Elijah was selling off two plots of building land, one in Barrington Road, Brixton, and the other in Denmark Street, Camberwell.
+At the same time he was selling two substantially newly-built genteel residences (exonerated from Land tax, forming a desirable property for investment) — they were at 5 and 6 Barrington Road in Brixton.

 The Ilkeston Advertiser (1914) records that Elijah “built and owned the Anchor Inn.
 The house was put up in three weeks, and Mr. Brentnall occupied it with his family.
 Earlier in his career Mr. Brentnall had been engaged abroad in bridge building”.